AndrewSRea/My_Learning_Port/Bootstrap/Content/README.md

 #### :warning: Conveying meaning to assistive technologies

-Using color to add meaning only provides a visual indication, which will not be conveyed to users of assistive teechnologies - such as screen readers.
+Using color to add meaning only provides a visual indication, which will not be conveyed to users of assistive technologies - such as screen readers.
 Ensure that information denoted by color is either obvious from the conten  itself (e.g. the visible text), or is included through alternative means, such as additional text hidden with the `.visually-hidden` class.

 ### Accented tables